 Children begin to develop speech ability at the age of just three months.
 Their speech development continues until the age of eight, and their language development continues well into adolescence.
-Your child’s first five years are critical for both speech and language development and it’s vital to watch for missed milestones that could indicate a developmental delay, particularly during the early stages.
+Your child’s first five years are critical for both speech and language development and it’s vital to watch for missed developmental milestones that could indicate a delay, particularly during the early stages.
 If you notice a problem, pediatric speech therapy can make a big difference to your child’s development.

 Speech and language development milestones